 Organizations can use the tool to evaluate different scenarios and better meet customer requirements.
 The tool also helps businesses align their supply chains with their business goals.

-SAP APO demand planning is a demand planning on-premises software that predicts upcoming demand and helps to optimize the supply network.
+SAP Advanced Planner and Optimizer(APO) demand planning is an on-premises software that predicts upcoming demand and helps to optimize the supply network.
 SAP DP accomplishes this by integrating requisition data with supply network constraints.

 key features of SAP APO DP